Squarerootofpi/lessons/the-imperfect-harvest.md

 God's child is keeping a covenant relationship with Christ, **all ready** to live in an eternal relationship with God forever.

+## Questions:
+- How can our covenants bring peace in a world that demands so much of us?
+- What do you find comforting about the way that God has set up His plan to help us become perfect in Christ?